 - Annually updated photos of children from the St. Augustine Indian Mission

 - Rotating exhibits in the Betty Strong Encounter Center.
-In spring 2021, the exhibits include wonderful photos from the Sioux City Camera Club in the main gallery and from Yankton photographer Sam Sukel in the south hallway.
+In winter 2021, the exhibits included wonderful photos from the Sioux City Camera Club in the main gallery and from Yankton photographer Sam Sukel in the south hallway.

 |Photo from Sam Stukel's Winter on the Missouri Photo Exhibit|

 |Sioux City Camera Club exhibit at the Betty Strong Encounter Center|